carlamargot/CouponCode/README.md

 ### Motivation & Hypothesis

+#### Context:
+Discount marketing and coupons are widely used promotional techniques The measurement of a consumer’s propensity towards coupon usage and the prediction of the redemption behaviour can be used to assess the effectiveness of marketing campaigns

-Question: Can machine learning models be used to predict if certain consumers will use coupons based on specific demographic features (i.e. age range, income bracket) ?
+#### Question: Can machine learning models be used to predict if certain consumers will use coupons based on specific demographic features (i.e. age range, income bracket) ?

-Hypotheses:
+#### Hypotheses:
 We expected to see clear distinctions between customers:
 Older consumers use coupons more than younger consumers (40+) Consumers with a higher income use less coupons ($80k) Coupons marketed via email are more successful with a younger age group (<35) Coupons marketed via regular mail (flyers) are more successful with an older consumer

 ### Preliminary Data Analysis